Benvenuti! Italy is totally open to visitors

 Rules that apply throughout Italy regardless of zone status currently include that masks must be worn outside private premises and indoor in public spaces, unless exercising, eating or drinking.

 Regional norms are determined using a ‘traffic light’ system, which is based on a weekly assessment of health data.

 What the Covid zones in Italy mean

 No regional restrictions.
 No lockdown.
 No curfew.
 Everything is open.
 Restaurants and bars may open for indoor dining and drinking.
-Only requirement is national mask regulation.
+Only limitation is national mask regulation.
 Masks are no longer required outdoors anywhere, and the Super Green Pass is no longer a requirement.

 Restaurants and bars are open though indoor dining/drinking and other activities require a Super Green Pass.
 Food and drink delivery is allowed at any time.
 All shops are open.
 Museums and attractions are open.
 Booking ahead is essential.
 Indoor gyms are open.
 Schools are open.
 Unrestricted intra-regional travel, travel to yellow and white regions permitted.
 Curfew from 11 pm every night until 5 am.

 Restaurants and bars are open for takeaway only until 6 pm, though delivery is allowed at any time.
 Gyms and non-essential shops are closed.
 Museums and attractions are open.
 Booking ahead is essential.
 Schools are open for under-12s.
 Restricted regional travel, no extra-regional travel.
 Curfew from 11 pm every night until 5 am.